[Intro to brain-like-AGI safety] 10. The technical alignment problem

 10.3.2.3 Motivations that don’t lead to instrumental convergence

-We don’t necessarily need the AGI’s motivation to be exactly right in every way, but we do at least need it to be motivated to be “corrigible”, such that it doesn’t want to trick and undermine us to prevent its motivation from being corrected.
+Now, we don’t necessarily need the AGI’s motivation to be exactly right in every way, but we do at least need it to be motivated to be “corrigible”, in the broad sense of wanting us to remain able to turn it off, and to be apprised of the true situation and in control.
 Unfortunately, installing any motivation seems to be a messy and fraught process (for reasons below).
 Aiming for a corrigible motivation is probably a good idea, but if we miss, we’re in big trouble.

 In the next two sections, we move into more specific reasons that outer alignment is difficult, followed by reasons that inner alignment is difficult.